Made from a melamine resin coating that overlays a photographic image ...

-While using Laminated Doors does have a clear cost advantage when compared to other types of door materials, there are however three downsides to all these Laminate Board materials, where the first is that you are limited to the style and design of your door and therefore you are limited to the style of kitchen.
+While using Laminated Doors does have a clear cost advantage when compared to other types of door materials, there are however three main downsides to consider to all these Laminated Board materials.
+The first is that you are limited to the style and design of your door and therefore you are limited to the style of kitchen.
 Generally, Laminated Doors don't have three-dimensional decorative detail, like for example a Shaker Style door or Raised Panel Door.
 (It is possible to route Laminate door fronts to create a more decorative panel and paint the routed areas but this style has fallen out of favour today).
-The second downside is that these edge strips (especially the thicker ABS) have a clearly visible edge and a Joint line around each panel where these do become more obvious as time goes on, as the glue line and the edge strip discolours.
-The third downside to this type of material is that the join between the Laminate board and the Edge strip is vulnerable to water penetration if not dried immediately and so Laminate Doors are susceptible to water damage over time; especially around dishwashers, around Kitchen, Laundry and Vanity sinks, around kettles as well as general wet areas like the Laundry, Bathrooms or the Outdoors where there is exposure to water, steam or condensation are particularly vulnerable.
+The second downside is that these edge strips (especially the thicker ABS) have a visible edge and visible Joint line around each panel where these do become more obvious as time goes on, as the glue line and the edge strip discolours.
+The third downside to this type of material is that the join between the Laminate board and the Edge strip is again vulnerable to water penetration if it is not dried immediately and therefore making Laminated Doors susceptible to water damage over time.
+Laminate panels around dishwashers, around Kitchen Sinks, above Cooktops, around kettles, as well as general wet areas like the Laundry, Bathrooms or the Outdoors where there is exposure to water, steam or condensation are particularly vulnerable.

-Here at Compass Kitchens we only use either Medium-Density Fiberboard core (MDF) or a High Density Fiberboard Core (HDF) Laminate face boards for our Laminate Doors, End Panels and Kickers and we do not use the cheaper chipboard / Particleboard core Laminate panels even though these cheeper boards are available in all the same colours and patterns.
-We also only ever use the HMR MDF and HMR HDF type of board that is Highly Moisture Resistant (HMR) types of MDF and HDF boards, whereby providing an added layer of protection and a longer life span to these Laminated Doors and Panels; whereby providing you the best performance possible when you choose to use Laminated Face Board materials for your Kitchen and Cabinetry Doors and face Panels.
+Here in Adelaide at Compass Kitchens we only use either Medium-Density Fiberboard core (MDF) or a High-Density Fiberboard Core (HDF) Laminate face boards for our Laminate Doors, End Panels and Kickers and we do not use the cheaper chipboard / Particleboard core Laminate panels even though these cheaper boards are available in all the same colours and patterns.
+We also only ever use the Highly Moisture Resistant (HMR) types of MDF and HDF boards, whereby providing an added layer of protection and a longer life span to these Laminated Doors and Panels; whereby providing you the best performance possible when you choose to use Laminated Face Board materials for your Kitchen and Cabinetry Doors and face Panels.
 It is also worth noting that Moisture Resistant does not mean Water Proof.

-New to the market is a Laminate Door product called Avellino, which is made to custom sizes by Polytec who use some of their Woodgrain Laminate Board range to make these composite doors.
-This Avellino Laminate Door is made up of Two Side Rails with Vertical running Grain which are fixed to a Centre Panel with Horizontal Grain that is then Edge stripped all around.
-The Avellino door is a stylish new alternative to having a plain square edge Laminate Door or that of the plain flat Contour Finedge Laminate Door panels and lends itself well when used in contemporary Scandinavian Style Kitchens.
+Reasonably new to the market is a Laminate Door product called Avellino, which is made to custom sizes for the trade by Polytec, who use some of their Woodgrain Laminate Board range to make these composite doors.
+This Avellino Laminate Door is made up of Two Side Rails with Vertical running Grain which are fixed to a Centre Panel with Horizontal running Grain that is then Edge stripped all around.
+The Avellino door is a stylish new alternative to having a plain flat Laminate Door and lends itself well when used in contemporary Scandinavian Style Kitchens.

 Let's discuss your project

-Specializing in Kitchen Renovations here in South Australia we service all suburbs ranging from the Inner Adelaide districts and radiating out to the Eastern, Western and Southern suburbs as well as our service extending throughout the Adelaide Hills and Fleurieu Peninsula including Goolwa to Victor Harbor to Normanville & Yankalilla.
+Specializing in Kitchen Renovations here in South Australia we service all suburbs ranging from the Inner Adelaide districts and radiating out to the Eastern, Western and Southern suburbs and those extending throughout the Adelaide Hills and Fleurieu Peninsula including Goolwa to Victor Harbor to Normanville & Yankalilla.

 Come home to a beautiful functional new kitchen renovation by Compass Kitchens.